galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Any scripting language command line driven interpreter supported by Conda can be used.
 - The ToolFactory is an automated, form driven code generator.
 - It runs in Galaxy as a typical Galaxy tool although it will only run for an administrative user as a security precaution (see warnings below)
-- Developed for bioinformaticians needing to produce "real" Galaxy tools for their users from scripts they have developed.
+- Developed for informaticians needing to produce "real" Galaxy tools for their users from scripts they have developed.
-- A bioinformatician or user who is comfortable with scripting languages on a linux command line might find it useful if they ever need a real Galaxy tool.
+- An informatician or user who is comfortable with scripting languages on a linux command line might find it useful if they ever need a real Galaxy tool.
 - Tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
 - They contain a test based on the test data provided at tool generation.
 - Working examples using Rscript, Python, bash, perl and sed are provided - see below.
-- If you are a scientist/programmer or bioinformatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
+- If you are a scientist/programmer or informatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
 - It will show how to convert IE notebook or other scripts into real tools quickly *inside* Galaxy using a Galaxy tool.